Architecture¶

 trait.
 Its parse_value

-, and it must return a value that
+value like rgb(255, 0, 0), and it must return a value that

 represents a parsed declaration.
 Librsvg uses the

-struct for this.
+Declaration struct for this.

-The core of parsing CSS is the parse_value
+The core of parsing CSS is the parse_value function, which returns

-a ParsedProperty
+a ParsedProperty:

 pub enum ParsedProperty {